utPLSQL/utPLSQL-PLSQL-Developer/README.md

 ## Running Tests

-The plugin adds a Button to the Tools ribbon to execute all tests of the current user or run code coverage.
+The plugin adds three buttons to the tools ribbon to 1) execute all tests of the current user, 2) run code coverage or 3) run tests for a specific path.
+If you choose 3) the run window will open and you can enter the path manually.

 ![Tools Ribbon](screenshots/tools_ribbon_full.png)